rmjarvis/TreeCorr/docs/patches.rst

 The file defining the patch centers should already be written to make sure that each machine is using the same patch definitions.
-There is some level of randomness in the K-Means calculation, so if you use npatch=N, then each machine may end up with different patch definitions, which would definitely mess things up.
+There is some level of randomness in the k-means calculation, so if you use npatch=N, then each machine may end up with different patch definitions, which would definitely mess things up.